ExpediaDotCom/haystack-trends/README.md

 # Haystack Span Timeseries Transformer
-haystack-span-timeseries-transformer is the module which reads spans and converts them to timeseries datapoints
+haystack-span-timeseries-transformer is the module which reads spans and converts them to timeseries metricPoints

 ## Required Reading